csc301-winter-2020/team-project-3-matron/deliverable-1/planning.md

 The second meeting was conducted online before the due date of the first Deliverable.
 Here, we wanted to confirm all of our user stories and other product details we had written in the Deliverable.
 This meeting went quite quickly as the partner approved the majority of user stories we had come up, and the group had a good sense of the partner's goals of the product from the first meeting.
 As the group thinks of more user stories, the partner liaison continually confirms them with the partner via email but so far they've all been approved other than minor changes.

 #### Q8: What artifacts will you use to self-organize?

-List/describe the artifacts you will produce in order to organize your team.

- * Artifacts can be To-Do lists, Task boards, schedule(s), meeting minutes, etc.
- * We want to understand:
-   * How do you keep track of what needs to get done?
-   * How do you prioritize tasks?
-   * How do tasks get assigned to team members?
-   * How do you determine the status of work from inception to completion?

 Our team's primary means of internal communication is via Discord.
 Our group's server has 5 total text channels split into two categories: